 You can produce the Teddy Bear cut effect with scissoring but believe you me, that is a lot of work, not to mention the skill required to make the cut look even and professional.

-So have fun with your adorable little Pekingese and if you need any additional tips here is one book that you can refer to:
+So have fun with your adorable little Pekingese and if you need any additional tips here are some books (affiliate links) that you can refer to: